 Especially when you have young children, getting ready for a day out at the beach can require military-style preparation.
 Ensuring the kids are decked out in swimwear with sun protection, or coordinating everyone's outfits in family matching swimwear, is no easy task!
 Here are my top tips for getting ready for your beach day out.

 If you don’t have access to a car where you can stash extra necessities, you’ll need to bring everything you need with you, especially if you’re headed to a public beach with limited amenities.
 Pick a bag that’s light and easy to clean when it inevitably gets wet and full of sand.
-Bring light towels or thin blankets to sit on, instead of big bulky beach towels.
+Bring a light Turkish towel or thin blanket to sit on, instead of a big bulky beach towel.
 I also recommend bringing baby in a carrier rather than a stroller, as you really don’t want to be wheeling that thing through the sand.
 It also leaves your hands free to schlep all the other stuff you’ll need for the day.

 At many beaches you’ll need to create your own shade, especially if you’ll be there through the mid-day sun.
 Beach umbrellas can be big and heavy, so consider investing in a light, collapsible tent that your family can hide out in when it’s just too hot or for taking a little nap.
 Using a strong sun cream is a must – set an alarm on your phone for every couple of hours so you don’t forget to reapply, and be sure to choose one that is water repellant.
-And on top of this, I strongly recommend a good rash guard or long-sleeved swimwear as sunscreen is not 100% foolproof, especially in the water.
+And on top of this, I strongly recommend a rash guard with sun protection or long-sleeved swimwear as sunscreen is not 100% foolproof, especially in the water.
 Don’t forget a hat and sunglasses to protect little eyes and faces from UV rays.